codingteam/loglist/README.md

 License
 -------

-Loglist is licensed under the terms of MIT License.
+LogList is licensed under the terms of MIT License.
 See License.md file for details.

 Some third-party components have their own licenses, please consult the